karttur/setup-ide/_posts/2018/2018-01-08-setup-db-karttur.md

 ## Introduction

 This post describes the automatic setup of schemas and tables for a PostgreSQL (or Postgres for short) database (db) from Python.
+Since it was published (in January 2018) it has become redundant if you clone or download Karttur´s GeoImagine Framework from the [GitHub.com](https://github.com/karttur/kt-gi-test01/).

-The Python processes described are generic and available as a Python package (<span class='package'>db_setup</span>) on [GitHub.com](#).
+However, the Python processes described are generic, and available as a Python package (<span class='package'>db_setup</span>) on [GitHub.com](https://github.com/karttur/geoimagine-setup_db/).
 Schemas and tables are defined in xml (eXtensible Markup Language) files, and by editing the xml contents, any schema and table architecture can be setup.
 The included xml files are for setting up Karttur's Geo Imagine processing framework.

 The intention of this blog is that you can either use it for setting up your own architecture of schemas and tables, or just use it for setting up Karttur's Geo Imagine processing framework.
-In the former case, you must create your own xml files defining the architecture, in the latter case you can use the xml files on [GitHub.com](#) as they are.
+In the former case, you must create your own xml files defining the architecture, in the latter case you can use the xml files on [GitHub.com](https://github.com/karttur/geoimagine-setup_db/tree/master/doc) as they are.

-You can also choose to either follow the instructions to understand how the Python package <span class='package'>db_setup</span> works, or download the package from [GitHub.com](#).
+You can also choose to either follow the instructions to understand how the Python package <span class='package'>db_setup</span> works, or download the package from [GitHub.com](https://github.com/karttur/geoimagine-setup_db/).
 The package is, however, custom built for the Python and PostgreSQL setup as stated in the next section (Prerequisites).

 ## Prerequisites